Elder Care Navigation is a new approach to dealing with issues created by long life and disability. It involves a team to help with the elder's:

 The Life Care Plan itself is a relationship and a planning process with our firm that changes over time as you and your circumstances change over time.
 Your Life Care Plan can provide the road map that allows you to follow through to achieve your quality of life and care and long-term care financing goals.
 There is no specific written document that encompasses the Life Care Plan, but it is our relationship, communication and goals that help guide us.

-We have proudly had a Life Care Planning practice since 2010, helping save lives and providing peace of mind to hundreds of families.
+We have proudly had a Elder Care Navigation practice since 2010, helping save lives and providing peace of mind to hundreds of families.

-Life care planning began in the field of personal injury litigation.
+Elder care navigation began in the field of personal injury litigation.
 The intent was to provide costs for care, equipment, supplies and other needs resulting from the injury.

 Today, the definition and use of life care plans has evolved beyond litigation.
 In 1998, the International Academy of Life Care Planners and others described the life care plan as a dynamic document based upon published standards, comprehensive assessment, data analysis and research, which provides an organized, concise plan for current and future needs, with associated costs for individuals who have experienced catastrophic injury or have chronic health care needs.